 With the growing popularity of social media, marketers are questioning the role of email in their marketing strategy.
-The reality is that despite the growth of social media advertising, email continues to have the highest ROI and most measurable marketing tools available for small businesses.
+The reality is that despite the growth of social media advertising in The Woodlands, email continues to have the highest ROI and most measurable marketing tools available for small businesses.

 Email not only has a high ROI, but shoppers who come to a website via email marketing, shop more and spend more according to the Forbes article, “Why Email is Still More Effective Than Social Media Marketing.”
 According to an article from SmartInsights, "Which is the best online acquisition channel," email marketing is the second most effective channel for customer acquisition growth, just behind organic search as of October 2016.